Absolute Label Services logo

 Member Experience & Public Feedback

-Public member testimonials remain minimal despite 27 years of operations.
+Public member testimonials remain minimal for the scale and age of the business.
 One artist provided positive assessment describing release planning assistance, timeline management, asset development support, and playlist pitching as integral to career development while maintaining independent artist status.
 The testimonial emphasized flexibility in release timing aligned with artistic readiness rather than commercial pressure.

 A single Trustpilot review posted in January 2025 contains serious unsubstantiated allegations stating the company provides services “with the aim of defrauding customers of their revenue.”
 The review offers no supporting documentation, specific dollar amounts, timelines, contractual context, or evidence of resolution attempts.
-No corroborating reports from other sources emerged despite extensive searching across Reddit, forums, Better Business Bureau, and social platforms.
-The singular nature and lack of detail prevent confirmation of systematic issues but represent material reputational risk given the severity of fraud claims.
+Trustpilot lists one total review, a 3.2 TrustScore, and no reviews in the last 12 months.
+The singular nature and lack of detail prevent confirmation of systematic issues but represent material reputational risk given the severity of the claim.

-Industry recognition includes coverage across Music Business Worldwide, Music Week, Digital Music News, and other trade publications with 15+ articles published between 1998 and 2025.
-Merlin network membership report from 2019 featured in-depth member interview, providing third-party validation of operational credibility and transparent accounting practices required for collective licensing participation.
+Industry recognition includes coverage across Music Business Worldwide, Music Week, Digital Music News, and other trade publications.
+Merlin network membership reporting featured an in-depth member interview, providing third-party validation of operational credibility and transparent accounting practices required for collective licensing participation.
 Simon Wills serves on the Association of Independent Music board, and Gina Deacon holds an International Association For Artist Rights board position, demonstrating industry governance involvement.

 Technology & Transparency Infrastructure